jonathanhogg/flitter/README.md

 rm **/*.c **/*.so
 ```

-You might also want to install `flake8` and `pytest` (and `pytest-xvfb` on Linux
+If you want to lint the code and run the tests then you might also want to
-if you want to run tests without a windowing environment), which is what I use
+install `flake8`, `cython-lint` and `pytest` (plus `pytest-xvfb` on Linux if
-for linting the code and running the tests.
+you want to run the functional tests without a windowing environment).

 ## Learning Flitter